TMMC/gulp-automation-starter/docs/tasks-and-usage.md

 ### default
 Run `gulp` from CLI.
-To avoid various mistakes this task only lists all the available tasks using `gulp --tasks-simple`.
+To avoid various mistakes this task only lists all the available tasks using `gulp --tasks` (can be changed to `gulp --tasks-simple`).

 ---